Princelad/stockify/README.md

 ### For Business Owners
 1. **Setup:** Follow the [Quick Start](#-quick-start) guide
 2. **Configuration:** Set up your business details, tax rates, and user accounts
-3. **Inventory:** Import your existing product catalog or add products manually
+3. **Catalog:** Import your product catalog or add products manually with supplier details
-4. **Training:** Use the built-in demo data to familiarize yourself with features
+4. **Customers:** Set up customer profiles and dealer accounts with appropriate pricing
-5. **Go Live:** Start processing real transactions and track your business growth
+5. **Operations:** Start processing sales with integrated stock management and billing
+6. **Analytics:** Monitor business growth trends and customer patterns

+### For Shopkeepers
+1. **Product Management:** Easily add products from multiple suppliers to your catalog
+2. **Stock Tracking:** Monitor goods coming in during deliveries and going out during sales
+3. **Billing:** Generate bills that automatically update your stock levels
+4. **Customer Relations:** Track customer payment histories and manage credit limits
+5. **Order Management:** Reduce manual bookkeeping with digital order tracking
+6. **Business Insights:** View trends and growth to make informed business decisions

 ### For Developers
 1. **Fork** the repository and clone your fork